-4.16 Fig. 8 shows a butt leg splice where there is no change in size of the leg angles.
+Figure 8 shows a butt leg splice where there 4.15 is no change in size of the leg member.
 Note that the ends of leg members are not required to bear against each other.
-Some difficulty is occasionally experienced in making up these joints due to irregularities in galvanizing, or because of slight misalignment of holes.
-Another possible source of difficulty is insufficient chamfer of the outside corner at the splice angle.
+Some difficulty is experienced occasionally in making up these joints due to irregularities in galvanizing, or because of slight misalignment of holes.
+Another possible source of difficulty is insufficient chamfer of the outside corner of the splice angle.
 The reason for the chamfer is to provide clearance for the fillet on the inside of the leg angle.
 (Outside corners have an extremely small radius-perhaps 1/16 inch-see Fig. 9.)
 Leg angles with an unusually generous fillet will produce the same effect as too little chamfer.
 The remedy is to grind the splice angle to obtain a greater chamfer.
-Occasionally, it will be found that holes do not line up closely enough to permit full bolting without drifting of holes.
-There is no objection to removing excess zinc (galvanizing) which may unduly reduce hole size but, generally, reaming of holes is undesirable.
+Occasionally, it will be found that holes do not line up adequately to permit full bolting without drifting of holes.
+There is no objection to removing excess zinc (galvanizing), which may increase hole size; but generally, reaming of holes is undesirable.
 Members which cannot be joined without further field fabrication should not be installed without checking dimensions against shop drawings to determine the nature of the mistake in fabrication.
-Members which are merely too long may be cut to proper length provided distances between bolt holes are correct and edge distances will be correct after cutting.
-Grinding may be permitted in lieu of cutting; cutting by a torch should not be allowed.
+Members which are merely too long may be cut to proper length, provided distances between bolt holes are correct and edge distances will be correct after cutting.
+Grinding is permitted in lieu of cutting.
+Cutting by a torch should not be allowed.

-4.17 Freshly cut surfaces, or any surface where galvanizing has been damaged, should be painted immediately.
+4.16 Freshly cut surfaces, or any surface where galvanizing has been damaged, should be painted immediately.
 The best protection is probably provided by the zinc-rich type of paint.
 These paints are 90 percent (or more) powdered zinc and will provide some galvanic protection in the same fashion as galvanizing.
 They also have the property of preventing rust from creeping under the paint film.
-They should not be applied to steel which is damp or wet, or coated with mud, oil, grease, mill scale, bird droppings, etc. To be effective, paint of this kind should have a coverage rate not exceeding 350 square feet per gallon.
-If this type of paint is not available, zinc oxide-zinc dust paint-is an acceptable substitute.
-It must be applied over clean dry metal and should conform to Federal Specification TT P 641 Type I or Type II.
+They should not be applied to steel which is damp or wet or coated with mud, oil, grease, mill scale, bird droppings, etc. To be effective, paint of this kind should have a coverage rate not exceeding 350 square feet per gallon.
+If this type of paint is not available, zinc-dust, zinc-oxide paint is an acceptable substitute.
+It must be applied over clean dry metal and should conform to Federal Specification TT-P-641c, Type I or Type II.